Whipped, cushiony cream that calms dryness, restores the skin barrier, and leaves a healthy, dewy finish.

 Performance & Feel

 Lala Retro feels rich right away, but not in a heavy, old-fashioned cold cream way.
 The texture is whipped and cushiony, then it melts into a smooth layer that leaves skin soft, calm, and noticeably more comfortable.
-If your skin has that tight, papery feeling after cleansing, this kind of formula can make a difference fast.
+If skin has that tight, papery feeling after cleansing, this kind of formula can make a difference fast.

 On dry skin, the performance is strong.
 It softens flaky patches, helps reduce the look of dehydration lines, and gives that sealed-in feeling without sitting on top like straight oil.
 On normal skin, it shines more as a nighttime moisturizer than an everyday morning cream.
-On oily or congestion-prone skin, it may simply be more moisturizer than you need.
+On oily or congestion-prone skin, it may simply be more moisturizer than needed.

 As for results, this is more of a comfort and barrier-support cream than a dramatic treatment product.
 Skin tends to look smoother and less dull when it is well moisturized, and Lala Retro does that well.
 It is not a miracle wrinkle cream, but it is very good at helping dry skin behave better.